A Tip of the Red Giant Branch Distance of $22.1 \pm 1.2$ Mpc to the Dark Matter Deficient Galaxy NGC1052-DF2 from 40 Orbits of Hubble Space Telescope Imaging: TRGB Distance

 The TRGB magnitude derived with forward modeling is fainter than that determined from edge detection.
 This difference of $0.15$ mag, previously seen in \citet{Danieli2020}, is due to the effect of photometric scatter on the apparent location of the TRGB.
 Many more stars scatter from faint to bright magnitudes than the other way, due to the steep increase in the luminosity function around the TRGB.
-We adopt the forward modeling value as the best measurement but add 0.1\,mag systematic uncertainty\edit1{, which is} 50\,\% of the 0.20\,mag bias at the location of the best-fit TRGB magnitude.
-The final result is therefore $m_{\rm TRGB} = 27.67 \pm 0.02$ (random) $\pm 0.10$ (systematic).
+We adopt the forward modeling value as the best measurement. \edit2{We estimate the systematic error in the measurement by considering the variation in the bias, scatter, completeness within our $1- 4\ R_{\text{eff}}$ range.
+From the inner region ($1- 2\ R_{\text{eff}}$) to the outer region ($3- 4\ R_{\text{eff}}$), the bias decreases by 0.03 mag, the scatter decreases by 0.07 mag, and the completeness increases by 0.07 mag.
+Adding these in quadrature, we find 0.1 mag systematic uncertainty.} The final result is therefore $m_{\rm TRGB} = 27.67 \pm 0.02$ (random) $\pm 0.10$ (systematic).

 From the TRGB measurement, we derive the distance to NGC\,1052--DF2.
 The zero-point calibration of the absolute magnitude of the TRGB depends on the color \citep{2007ApJ...661..815R}:

 For a TRGB median color of 1.25 mag, as measured from the color-magnitude diagram, the absolute magnitude of the TRGB is $M_{F814W} = -4.056$ mag, with a standard \edit1{calibration} uncertainty of 0.07 mag \citep{2017AJ....154...51M}.